 It is with great sadness that I must report that Bart Moore-Gilbert, Professor of Postcolonial Studies and English, passed away on 2 December 2015, after a shockingly swift illness.

-Anna Hartnell, Bart’s wife, sent the following message for his close colleagues in the Department of English and Comparative Literature and the wider College community:
+Anna Hartnell, Bart’s wife, sent the following message to his close colleagues in the Department of English and Comparative Literature and the wider College community:

 “As many of you will already know from reading Bart’s blog, Bart died on Wednesday at Trinity Hospice, surrounded by people who love him.
 The cancer progressed rapidly in his last weeks, and the speed of his decline was unexpected.
 Thankfully he hung on long enough to see the birth of his son Luke, and also to see his brother Ames again, who arrived the previous Friday from California.